dropseed/p/README.md

 # p

-P makes it easy to jump between projects and get work done.
+P makes it easier to jump between projects and get work done.
 It gathers up all of the available commands/scripts in a repo, and aliases them to `p <name>`.